 Dynamic binding sometimes used a mechanism called a virtual method table to locate the appropriate version of a method to be called by an object.
-This introduces a cost to method invocation.

-• Initialization
+Initialization

 On construction of a new object of a subclass, how are parent members initialized?
 Default values?
 Call a default constructor of the parent implicitly?
 Call a parent constructor explicitly?